cloudevents/spec/expression-language.md

 ### 3.5.
 Functions

+CESQL provides the concept of function, and defines some built-in that every engine MUST implement.
+An engine SHOULD also allow users to define their custom functions.

+A function is identified by its name, its parameters and the return value.
+A function can be variadic, that is the arity is not fixed.

+CESQL allows overloading, that is the engine MUST be able to distinguish between two functions defined with the same name but different arity.
+Because of implicit casting, no functions with the same name and same arity but different types are allowed.

+An overload on a variadic function is allowed only if the number of initial fixed arguments is greater than the maximum arity for that particular function name.
+Only one variadic overload is allowed.

+For example, the following definitions are valid:

+* `ABC(x): String -> Integer`: Arity is equal to one
+* `ABC(x, y): String x String x String -> Integer`: Arity is equal to three
+* `ABC(x, y, z, ...): String x String x String x String^n -> Integer`: Arity is variable, but the initial fixed arguments are at least 3

+But the followings are invalid, so the engine MUST reject them:

+* `ABC(x...): String x String x String -> Integer`: Arity is variable, but there are no initial fixed arguments
+* `ABC(x, y, z): String x String x String -> Integer`: Arity is equal to three

+When a function invocation cannot be dispatched, the return value is undefined.

 The following tables show the built-in functions that MUST be supported by a CESQL evaluator.

 #### 3.5.1.
 Casting and type checking